 If fluid viscosity can be maintained in the optimum range, typically 25 to 36 centistokes, the overall efficiency of the hydraulic system is maximized (less input power is given up to heat).
 This means that under certain conditions, the use of a multigrade can reduce the power consumption of the hydraulic system.

 When selecting a high VI or multigrade fluid, it is recommended that the hydraulic component manufacturers’ minimum permissible viscosity values (Table 1) be increased by 30 percent to compensate for VI improver sheardown.
-This adjustment reduces the maximum permissible operating temperature that would otherwise be allowable with the selected oil and thereby provides a margin of safety for viscosity loss through VI improver shearing.
+This adjustment reduces the maximum permissible operating temperature that would otherwise be allowable with the selected oil, thereby providing a margin of safety for viscosity loss through VI improver shearing.

 If the hydraulic system has a narrow operating temperature range and it is possible to maintain optimum fluid viscosity using a monograde oil, it is recommended not to use a multigrade for the reasons stated above.

-This keeps components free from deposits, however, it also means that contaminants do not settle out — they must be filtered out.
-These can be desirable properties in mobile hydraulic systems, which unlike industrial systems, have little opportunity for the settling and precipitation of contaminants at the reservoir, due to its relatively small volume.
+This keeps components free from deposits, but it also means that contaminants do not settle out — they must be filtered out.
+These can be desirable properties in mobile hydraulic systems, which, unlike industrial systems, have little opportunity for the settling and precipitation of contaminants at the reservoir, due to its small volume.

 The main concern with these fluids is that they have excellent water emulsifying ability, which means that if present, water is not separated out of the fluid.
 Water accelerates the aging of the oil, reduces lubricity and filterability, reduces seal life and leads to corrosion and cavitation.

-The presence of ZDDP is not always seen as a positive, due to the fact that it can chemically break down and attack some metals, and reduce filterability.
+The presence of ZDDP is not always seen as a positive because it can chemically break down and attack some metals and reduce filterability.
 Stabilized ZDDP chemistry has largely overcome these shortcomings, making it an essential additive to the fluid used in any high-pressure, high-performance hydraulic system, such as those fitted with piston pumps and motors.

 1. Mannesmann Rexroth.
 “Mineral Oil-based Pressure Fluids for Vane Pumps, Radial Piston Pumps and Gear Pumps as Well as GM, GMRP, MCS, MCR, MR and MKM/MRM Motors.”
 (RE 07 075/07.98), p.2.
 1998.